salim-b/zoterro/README.md

 organizing, and citing research developed by [Corporation for Digital Scholarship](https://digitalscholar.org/).
 Zoterro (with double “r”) is a simple R client to Zotero web API (ver.
-3) with which you can access the data associated with your account or groups you are a member of.
+3) with which you can access the data of public groups, associated with your account, or groups you are a member of.

-See [Zotero API
-documentation](https://www.zotero.org/support/dev/web_api/v3/start) for
-what is available.
+The client implements convenience functions for fetching data using probably the most frequently needed end points.
+API endpoints without a convinient wrapper (yet) can still be accessed using the low-level interface provided by `zotero_api()`.
+See [Zotero API documentation](https://www.zotero.org/support/dev/web_api/v3/start) for what endpoints are available.

 ## Installation